algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/concepts.md

 The search flow is the cycle between the UI and the search engine.
 When a user updates a parameter in the UI, a new search is triggered, and new results appear.
-But not only these results are updated, but also all the filters available should be too.
+Not only these results are updated, but also all the filters available should be too.

 ![The search flow](images/concepts/The search cycle.svg)